The Thermal Vacuum Chamber and Optical Testing Lab has been created and used to qualify the materials and the CCRs used on LARES satellite.

 Solar Simulator: Spectrolab Xenon lamp, AM0 spectrum.
 Beam intensity constant over a 12x12 cm area.
 The beam enters the test area from a 127 mm diameter fused silica window.

-Cooling: a shroud on five walls of the chamber can be cooled with liquid nitrogen (T < -180 °C) to simulate Deep Space.
+Radiative Cooling: a shroud on five walls of the chamber can be cooled with liquid nitrogen (T < -180 °C) to simulate Deep Space.

 Thermal Monitoring: the temperatures inside the chamber are monitored using platinum thermoresistors PT100, with a precision of 0.3 °C.